Civic Engagement

 Faculty and students during a service learning excursion J-Term 2023

-One practical way we show our dedication to service is our highly competitive Civic Engagement Scholarship.
+One practical way we show our dedication to service is our J. Fred and Catherine B. Agel Leadership Scholarship.
 This four-year, full-tuition award is offered annually to as many as three incoming seniors who’ve demonstrated the same values in their high school careers.
-At Oglethorpe, these scholars lead their classmates in service projects both on campus and in the community.

 Our Community is Atlanta… and THE WORLD